30 Years of Innovation: Dependable Laser Sintering Enables Sustainability in AM

-Selective laser sintering is a popular and versatile 3D printing method that uses - you guessed it - lasers to bind powder particles together.
-Because of its adaptable process and high-quality output, SLS works well with a wide range of applications, from prototyping to series production.
+Laser sintering is a popular and versatile 3D printing method that uses — you guessed it — lasers to bind powder particles together.
+Because of its adaptable process and high-quality output, laser sintering works well with a wide range of applications, from prototyping to series production.

 A favorite in the industry

 Another benefit is the quality of the parts.
-SLS parts have very good mechanical properties compared to injection-molded parts of the same material.
-SLS creates robust parts,” explains Giovanni Vleminckx, Research Project Manager at Materialise.
+Laser sintered parts have very good mechanical properties compared to injection-molded parts of the same material.
+Selective laser sintering creates robust parts,” explains Giovanni Vleminckx, Research Project Manager at Materialise.

 Laser sintering’s advantages also bring great value to prototyping.

-In mass production instances, SLS shows its value in applications like eyewear.
+In mass production instances, laser sintering shows its value in applications like eyewear.
 At Materialise, laser sintering is often our go-to for eyewear applications for its high quality and ability to print many parts in one build.
-Plus, SLS provides the style and reliability that consumers need in their eyewear thanks to a wide variety of colors and finishes, impressive mechanical properties, and skin contact safety that will last throughout the accessory’s lifetime.
+Plus, selective laser sintering provides the style and reliability that consumers need in their eyewear thanks to a wide variety of colors and finishes, impressive mechanical properties, and skin contact safety that will last throughout the accessory’s lifetime.

 A new material enables sustainable choices

-Back in 2014, our team questioned how we could make SLS more sustainable.
+Back in 2014, our team questioned how we could make selective laser sintering more sustainable.
 The powder used during this process could be recycled, but only when combined with fresh material.
 That means that only about 50% of each build can be recycled powder.
 The rest of the used powder, unfortunately, goes to waste.

 So, backed by the European Commission and VLAIO, we began tweaking laser sintering to develop a reliable process using 100% reused powder.
-And 6 years later, we can finally share it with the world in the form of our new material that enables us to print parts using a more sustainable method: Bluesint PA12.
+Six years later, in 2020, we were finally able to share it with the world in the form of our new material that enables us to print parts using a more sustainable method: Bluesint PA12.

 Bluesint uses the same material powder as our laser-sintered PA12.
-Instead of tossing the excess used powder, we can now use it to fill our specially designed SLS machines and print parts with impressive properties.
+Instead of throwing away the excess used powder, we can now use it to fill our specially designed laser sintering machines and print parts with impressive properties.

 Before this unique process was made possible by our team, the major challenge keeping manufacturers from using machines with only reused powder was the lack of quality in the resulting part.